Oregon Zoo: Borneo Elephants

+Notable incidents

 On July 4, 1970, three intoxicated men broke into the zoo at night.
 One of them was killed by the zoo's two lions while he was showing off by lowering himself into their enclosure.
-The next night, one of the men broke into the zoo again and shot both of the lions.
+The next night, one of the men broke into the zoo again and shot both of the lions to death.
 The incident stirred a public outcry against the men, including the victim of the mauling and sparked a wave of donations to replace the lions.

 In April 2000, Rose-Tu, a female elephant born at the zoo, was severely abused by her handler, resulting in 176 lacerations including puncture wounds allegedly due to the handler attempting to shove a bullhook into her anus.
 It was speculated that the trauma suffered by her as a result of this experience may have compromised her ability to raise calves.
 The handler was dismissed by the zoo and sentenced to two years probation and 120 hours of community service, the most severe punishment allowed by state laws at the time.
 As fallout from this incident, Animal Legal Defense Fund authored the Rose-Tu law, signed by Governor John Kitzhaber in 2001.
 The law made Oregon the first U.S. state to legally recognize the link between animal abuse and violence toward people, and increased the penalties for animal abuse.